 Sometime between 1902 and 1908, the Codmans expanded the rear of 14 Gloucester with a four story addition extending into the area that previously was the original rear yard.
 Francis Welch probably contemplated this extension of the house when he acquired the rear yard of 336 Marlborough in 1882; however, it was not built until much later (it does not appear on the 1902 Bromley map, nor on earlier Bromley and Sanborn maps, but does appear on the 1908 Bromley map).

-During the 1907-1908 winter season, 14 Gloucester was the home of Philip H. Stockton and his wife, Margaret (Head) Stockton.
+During the 1907-1908 winter season, 14 Gloucester was the home of Philip Stockton and his wife, Margaret (Head) Stockton.
 They previously had lived at 7 Hereford.
-They also maintained a home in Manchester, Massachusetts, which they had made their primary residence by 1909.

 During the 1908-1909 winter season, 14 Gloucester was the home of Eleanor Amelia Marguerite Cecilia (Shattuck) Whitney, the widow of Hugh Whitney.
 She previously had lived at The Graffam at 330 Dartmouth.
 She continued to live at 14 Gloucester until her marriage in November of 1909 to Dr. Elisha Flagg, a physician.
 After their marriage, they lived at 164 Marlborough.

 By the 1909-1910 winter season, 14 Gloucester was the home of Herbert Warren Mason and his wife, Persis Emery (Furbish) Mason.
-They previously had lived at 347 Commonwealth.
 They also maintained a home in Ipswich.
+Earlier in 1909 they had lived briefly at 347 Commonwealth and, before that, in an apartment at 295 Beacon.

 The Masons initially leased 14 Gloucester from the Codmans, but purchased the property on June 14, 1912.
 They continued to live there during the 1920-1921 season, but moved thereafter to 205 Commonwealth.